raidiam/raidiam-connect-ping-federate-sync/README.md

 ### Extended attributes claims mappings

 The utility has a means of mapping any claims from the Directory to Ping Federates OAuth extended attributes simply by adding elements to the following map.
 Any entry included in the Clients API Response can be referenced, even those that are already used as part of standard claims.
+The program will take a property from the DirectoryClients record and add it as an extended oAuth client attribute to Ping Federate Extended Properties[https://docs.pingidentity.com/r/en-us/pingfederate-112/help_extendedpropertiestasklet_extendedpropertiesstate].
+Please note that all properties are specified as an array of multiple values even if you only wish to store a single property.

-NOTE: The extended oauth attributes that are being written must already have been created in Ping Federate.
+WARNING: The extended oauth attributes that are being written must already have been created in Ping Federate.
 Failing to create these first will result in the client updates failing to be written correctly.

 ``` Javascript
 export const claimsMapping = {